ingenerator/chef-duplicity-backup/README.md

 Configuring for backup to S3
 ----------------------------
-Our usual strategy is to backup to an S3 bucket for the project, with separate paths in the bucket for the database and file backups.
-If there are multiple servers with file backups then we'll use a different destination path for each role - but usually we're only interested in uploaded user content, custom instance configuration and databases as everything else on the instance is provisioned from source control.
+Our usual strategy is to backup to an S3 bucket for the project, with separate paths in the bucket for each instance, and separate paths below that for the database and file backups.

 To get this working:
 ### Create an S3 bucket for the backups